 The evaluation of cumulative impacts is addressed in the SAMP Draft EIS, most specifically in Chapter 8 with respect to potential cumulative impacts to aquatic resources, and in Chapter 9 with respect to all other potential cumulative impacts (see Draft EIS Figure 9-1).
 Because Rancho Mission Viejo owns the vast majority of private lands within the SAMP Study Area and the only other area of substantial private lands (i.e., the Foothill/Trabuco Specific Plan area) is treated as a constant under the Chapter 5 and Chapter 6 alternatives analyses of the Draft EIS, cumulative impacts are reviewed in relation to the different configurations of development and open space under the "A" and "B" Alternatives.
 Cumulative impacts are also addressed in The Ranch Plan Final EIR which is incorporated by reference in the SAMP EIS.
-As noted by the commentor and as reflected in the SAMP EIS' cumulative impact analysis, the evaluation of cumulative impacts needs to consider the potential impacts on the environment which results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (federal or non-federal) or person undertakes such other actions.
-Cumulative impacts can result from individually minor but collectively significant actions taking place over a period of time.
+As noted by the commentor and as reflected in the SAMP EIS' cumulative impacts on the environment which results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (federal or non-federal) or person undertakes such other actions taking place over a period of time.
 (Source: 40 CFR 1508.7)